The Standard Candles of Astronomy, or How We Attempt to Measure Distance in Space

 Type Ia Supernova

 This is one of the most common methods used because of the mechanics behind the event.
 When a white dwarf star accretes matter from a companion star, it eventually blows off the accumulated layer in a nova, and then resumes normal activity.
 But when the amount added surpasses the Chandrasekhar limit, or the maximum mass the star can maintain while being stable, the dwarf goes supernova and in a violent explosion destroys itself.
 Because this limit, at 1.4 solar masses, is consistent, we expect the brightness of these events to be virtually identical in all cases.
 The Type Ia supernova are also very bright and thus can be seen at further distances than Cehpeids.
 Because of the number of these happening is rather frequent (on a cosmic scale), we have lots of data on them.
 And the most frequently measured portion of the spectrum for these observations is Nickel-56, which is produced from the high kinetic energy of the supernova and has one of the strongest bands.
-If one knows the supposed magnitude and measures the apparent, a simple calculation reveals the distance (Eicher 38, Starchild).
+If one knows the supposed magnitude and measures the apparent one, a simple calculation reveals the distance.
+And as a convenient check, one can compare the relative strength of the silicon lines to the brightness of the event as findings have found a strong correlation between these.
+You can reduce the error down to 15% using this method (Eicher 38, Starchild, Astronomy 1994).

 Baryon Acoustic Oscillations (BAOs)